Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-- Common questions about driving without car insurance
+- Questions about driving without car insurance

 - Impounded vehicle.
 On repeat offenses, the police may tow your vehicle until you pay fines or meet other requirements.

-- Jail-time.
-You might not go to jail the first time around, but many states make jail-time part of the consequences for repeat offenses.
+- Jail time.
+You might not go to jail the first time around, but many states make jailtime part of the consequences for repeat offenses.
 Some give cops the option to use jail-time or fines as a penalty at their discretion.
 That doesn’t include any lost income if you go to jail.

+- Tickets.
 Along with these base fines, most states tack on penalty assessments that can add hundreds of dollars to your overall fine.
 Penalty assessments are fees that local or state governments assign to pay for court costs like upkeep and administration.